EliahKagan/palgoviz/doc/README.md

 - `example.svg` - The visualization example shown (mainly) in the top-level readme.

-- `forking.md` - Quick information on using forks on GitHub, with links to more details.

 - `install-dev-container.md` - Using a remote or local dev container.

 - `install-with-conda.md` - Using `conda` or `mamba` to install palgoviz and